Ginkgo

 This section has been translated automatically.

-The extracts contain about 0.5% to 1.8% flavonoids (flavonoids and flavonol glycosides, acylated flavonol glycosides, biflavonoids, flavan-3-ols and proanthocyanidins).
-Furthermore, terpenes 0.03% to 0.25%, the sesquiterpene bilobalide as well as polyprenols and steroids are found.
+The extracts contain around 0.5% to 1.8% flavonoids (flavone and flavonol glycosides, acylated flavonol glycosides, biflavonoids, flavan-3-ols and proanthocyanidins).
+Terpenes (0.03% to 0.25%), the sesquiterpene bilobalide, polyprenols and steroids are also found.

 Occurrence